sonrabakarim/barlkk/_posts/2015-08-04-awesome-react-boilerplates.md

   teaser: circular-837510_500x333.jpg
 ---

 Not interested in reinventing the wheel?
-Neither am I. Here's a short list of awesome React boilerplates -- sometimes knows as starter kits or seeds -- for getting React-based applications off the ground in a hurry.
+Neither am I. Here's a short list of awesome boilerplates -- sometimes knows as starter kits or seeds -- for getting React applications off the ground in a hurry.
 These application templates were not taken from any list, however <a rel="nofollow" href="https://github.com/sindresorhus/awesome">awesome</a> that list might be.
 Rather, they've gained enough mindshare to find me outside [*The Stream*](https://medium.com/matter/the-web-we-have-to-save-2eb1fe15a426)[^1].
 They're open source and waiting for you to clone, fork and build upon for your next React project.

 Contributions via comments welcome.
-The best react boilerplates will be moved into the article body and the `nofollow` removed.
+The best React and React Native Boilerplates will be moved into the article body and the `nofollow` removed.
 {: .notice }

 # React